sdonlin5/3308-Team-6/README.md

 Motivation: why are you working on this project?

-Risks to project completion, possibly including:
+# Risks to project completion, possibly including:

->new language or working environment
+-Little experience with frontend languages
 >
->no prior experience working with these team members
+-Lack of upfront resources
 >
->lack of some needed resources
+-No prior experience working together as a team
+>
+-

 Mitigation Strategy for above risks